ipfs/ipfs-blog/src/_blog/practical-explainer-ipfs-gateways-part-2.md

 If you are running an IPFS node that is also configured as an IPFS gateway, there are steps you can take to improve the discovery and retrievability of your CIDs.

 - Set up [peering](https://docs.ipfs.io/how-to/peering-with-content-providers/) with the pinning services that pin your CIDs.
-- Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse-proxy
+- Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse-proxy.
+Pay extra attention to `Etag`, `Cache-Control` and `Last-Modified` headers.
+Consider leveraging list of CIDs in  `X-Ipfs-Roots` for smarter HTTP caching strategies.
 - Put a CDN like Cloudflare in front of the IPFS gateway

 ## Tip: Pin your CIDs to multiple IPFS nodes